David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. schedule programs in the space-time IR.

 # Space-Time IR
-The space-time IR defines how to interpret the data flow programs as hardware accelerators.
+Aetherling converts the sequence language to a space-time IR.
-Programs in the IR are **scheduled**: the parallelism of all operators is specified.
+Programs in the IR are **scheduled**: the parallelism of each operators is specified.
 An operator can be parallel (scheduled in space) or sequential (scheduled in time).
+The space-time IR uses these schedules to interpret the data flow programs as hardware accelerators.

+In hardware accelerators, all operators are implemented using separate hardware components that run in parallel.
+If two functions are composed (such as `g . f`) in the sequence language, then `f`'s hardware component emits output that is consumed as input by `g`'s component'.
+Operators and pipelines of operators have both input throughputs and output throughputs.
+A **rate** (or **throughput**) is the average number of atoms per clock when processing a sequence.
+The output throughput of the producer function `f` must equal the input of the consumer function `g`.
+This requirement is known as **producer-consumer rate matching**.
+Without rate matching, there will be a bottleneck.
+Either the producer or consumer will stall while waiting for the other one to catch up.

+We require producer-consumer rate matching to ensure all pipelines compile to efficient hardware accelerators.
+Hardware accelerators are efficient if they use minimal compute and storage resources.
+Matching rates minimizes these resources.
+1. **Compute** - matching rates ensures all nodes run at the exact rate required by their upstream producers and downstream consumers.
+Thus, all operators are implemented using the minimal parallelism necessary to achieve the target throughput.
+(**Note:** this assumes that higher throughput operators requires more resources and lower throughput ones requires less resources.)
+1. **Storage** - matching rates ensure that nodes can perform streaming computation.
+As soon as a producer emits data, the consumer can start operating on the entire output without buffering.
+If the producer had a higher throughput, a buffer would be required to store part of the producer's output while the consumer handled a separate piece of the output.
+No buffering between operators means minimal storage resources.

 ## Single-Rate Pipelines
-A rate (or throughput) is the average number of atoms per clock when processing a sequence.
-Operators and pipelines have both input throughputs and output throughputs.
-A **single-rate pipeline** is a pipeline of operators in which all input and output throughputs are equal.
+We first focus on **single-rate pipelines**, those in which all operators have the same input and output throughputs.
+These pipelines always satisfy the producer-consumer rate-matching requirement.

 ### Types
+Aetherling expresses schedules using the type system.
-Sequences are scheduled as space-sequences (`SSeq`) and time-sequences (`TSeq`).
+Operators' input and output sequences are scheduled as space-sequences (`SSeq`) and time-sequences (`TSeq`).
 `SSeq`s and `TSeq`s define the number of clock cycles over which an operator accepts output or emits input.
 They also define the atom data type accepted or emitted by the operator.

 A period for a `SSeq n t` or `TSeq n t` is the number of clock cycles required for an operator to accept or emit one `t`.
 If `t` is an atomic type, then the period is 1.
+`SSeq` and `TSeq` are defined in terms of periods rather than clock cycles in order to support nested sequence types.

 1. `SSeq n t` - homogeneous, fixed-length sequence in space.
 This sequence is parallel.
     1. An operator that produces a `SSeq` emits `n` values of type `t` over one period.
 3. `TSeq n v t` - homogeneous, fixed-length sequence in time.
 This sequence is sequential.
     1. `n` is number of utilized periods. `v` is number of empty periods.
-We will explain the `v` parameter more in the multi-rate pipelines section.
+We will explain the `v` parameter more in the [multi-rate pipelines section](#multi-rate-pipelines).
     1. An operator that produces a `TSeq` emits `n` values of type `t` over `(n+v)` periods.

 #### Period Example
-`SSeq` and `TSeq` are defined in terms of periods rather than clock cycles in order to support nested sequence types.
 We demonstrate the need for the term period first by showing two examples where a period is the same as a clock, and then showing a nested example where the two are different.

 An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each clock.
 An `SSeq` takes one period.
 Since `Int` is an atomic type, a period is one clock.